caddyserver/website/src/docs/markdown/caddyfile/options.md

 Specifies the type of key to generate for TLS certificates; only change this if you have a specific need to customize it.

 ##### `cert_issuer`
 Defines the issuer (or source) of TLS certificates.
 The tokens following the name of the issuer set up the issuer the same as if specified in the [`tls` directive](/docs/caddyfile/directives/tls#issuer).
+May be repeated if you wish to configure more than one issuer to try.
+They will be tried in the order they are defined.

+##### `ocsp_stapling`
+Can be set to `off` to disable OCSP stapling.
+Useful in environments where responders are not reachable due to firewalls.